mudcano/mudrich/docs/source/group.rst

 To render two panels within a third panel, you would construct a RenderGroup with the *child* renderables as positional arguments then wrap the result in another Panel::

-    from rich import print
+    from mudrich import print
-    from rich.console import RenderGroup
+    from mudrich.console import RenderGroup
-    from rich.panel import Panel
+    from mudrich.panel import Panel

     panel_group = RenderGroup(
         Panel("Hello", style="on blue"),